CatX711/CatX711/README.md

 told me about ever since 2020.
 Github!
 CatX711 was born!
 I recorded as much stuff in there as possible, and plenty more was tucked away in PyCharm.
 But, alas, after a solid 7 months or so, I bored.
-Again. 🤦‍♂️
+Again. 🤦‍♂️ Recently, I got back into coding.
+It's been very fun, and I hope to not get bored of it anymore.
+I love harnessing my imagination and knowledge of python to make my own little stories.
+My favourite things I have made are probably...
+The T.A.R.D.I.S series, Pie OS and it's revamped version (which I have not uploaded to github) and Coffee Game, my first, proper, meaningful game that's kind of fun to play.

+### ⭐️ Things that inspire me! ⭐️

+My dad (of course), as my mum doesn't really like programming, and, weirdly enough... ctiptopper, the full stack developer, who follows me for some reason.
+Thanks for the follow, mate! 😉